Family Dollar recalls 425 over-the-counter products that were improperly stored

 No complaints or reports of illness connected to these recalled items have been received by Family Dollar.

 Stores will remove and stop selling the affected products, according to the FDA notice.
-Only Family Dollar stores in Delaware did not receive impacted products..
 Only Family Dollar stores in Delaware did not receive impacted products.

 If you purchased any of the over-the-counter items found on the list above at a Family Dollar store, the FDA advises returning the product to a Family Dollar store.
 A receipt is not necessary.
 Any questions can be directed to Family Dollar Customer Service at 844-636-7687 between 9 a.m. and 5 p.m.
 EST.